-2.28 General Policy - Council Tax collection rates are down 1.2% at the end of November 2020, which in cash terms equates to around £1.1m, however, this is in part due to some customers deferring payments from April/May this year to February/March next year.
-The recovery process had been recommenced with the first court date scheduled for mid-January 2021.
-Information is being provided to WG on a regular basis regarding this issue.
+2.30 General Policy - Council Tax collection rates are down 1.7% at the end of January 2021, which in cash terms equates to around £1.5m, however, this is in part due to some customers deferring payments from April/May 2020 to February/March 2021.
+Information is being provided to WG on a regular basis regarding this issue and WG are now considering providing additional funding to mitigate this position which for this Council could be in the region of £1.1m.